 Customers who have already purchased this online course may extend their access to the content by 1-month increments.
 In order to do this, select “1-month extension” from the drop-down field above and complete your purchase through the shopping cart.
 Our staff must manually apply the extension to your account, so the extension will not appear immediately.
 We will mark the order as “Completed” once the extension has been applied.

 Student Rate: Students receive a 50 percent discount on online training.
 Proof of current student status is required (a photocopy of your student ID or your current class schedule).
-Please complete the online training order form and submit it and proof of student status to email@example.com or to fax number 206.675.8590.
+Please create a customer account on our website and email us the following:

 Professors: Professors who wish to use this course with their class will receive complimentary access and their students will receive a 50 percent discount on online training.
-To learn more or to preview a course, please contact Behavioral Tech at firstname.lastname@example.org or call 206.675.8588
+Please contact us to set up your course preview today.

 Continuing education requirements vary by state.
 Please contact your state’s regulatory authority to verify if this course meets your continuing education requirements.
 Inquiries regarding CE for other disciplines not listed may be directed to Behavioral Tech at 206.675.8588 or via email at firstname.lastname@example.org.
 Eligibility for continuing education credit terminates one year after the expiration of your online course.